AtomicGlow/anonfillypack/README.md

-Filly Pack V0.05- Added support for unemployed villagers for future updates to MineLP or if you download this custom release https://github.com/AtomicGlow/MineLittlePony/releases/tag/4.4.4
+Filly Pack V0.05-
+-Added support for unemployed villagers for future updates to MineLP or if you download this custom release -Started Zombie Conversion, Plains and Swamp complete.
+Feedback wanted. https://github.com/AtomicGlow/MineLittlePony/releases/tag/4.4.4

 Filly Pack V0.04